Spaghetti & Mandolino - home page / Our magazine / Guanciale: essential for making carbonara and gricia.

 The history of Carbonara, a Roman dish, is shrouded in myths and legends.

-Contrary to popular belief, Carbonara does not have ancient and legendary roots, but rather saw the light of day after World War II, thanks to &' arrival of allied troops in Rome.
+Contrary to popular belief, Carbonara does not have ancient and legendary roots, but rather saw the light in the context of the post-World War II period, thanks to the arrival of Allied troops in Rome.

-The original Carbonara recipe, published in 1954 in La Cucina Italiana, included ingredients such as garlic, bacon, gruyere and eggs.
+The original Carbonara recipe, published in 1954 in La Cucina Italiana, included ingredients such as garlic, pancetta, Gruyère, and eggs.

-Over the years, this dish has undergone several transformations, gradually eliminating superfluous ingredients.
-Today, carbonara consists mainly of eggs, pecorino cheese and, of course, guanciale
+Over the years, this dish has undergone several transformations, gradually eliminating unnecessary ingredients.
+Today, carbonara mainly consists of eggs, pecorino, and, of course, guanciale.

-The main difference between the two lies in &' the absence of tomatoes in Gricia.
+The main difference between the two lies in the absence of tomato in Gricia.

-Some believe that pasta alla gricia is a sort of “white amatriciana”, a variant without tomato sauce.
+Some believe that pasta alla gricia is a kind of "white amatriciana", a variant without the tomato sauce.

 Peasant origins

-The origins of gricia can be traced back to the rural communities of Lazio, where shepherds and farmers prepared hearty and nutritious foods with easy-to-find ingredients.
+The origins of gricia can be traced back to the peasant communities of Lazio, where shepherds and farmers prepared hearty and nutritious foods with easily available ingredients.

-La Gricia is the result of pragmatic and simple cuisine, which reflects the rural roots of Roman cuisine.
+Gricia is the result of pragmatic and simple cooking that reflects the rural roots of Roman cuisine.

-The pillow, an authentic culinary jewel, plays a fundamental role in traditional regional cuisine recipes.
+Guanciale, an authentic culinary gem, plays a fundamental role in traditional recipes of regional cuisine.

-Whether you prefer carbonara, l&' amatriciana or gricia, its presence is irreplaceable for a dish that respects the traditions of true Roman cuisine.
+Whether you prefer carbonara, amatriciana, or gricia, its presence is irreplaceable for a dish that respects the traditions of true Roman cuisine.

 Angela Cordioli